-A 2014 study by Gallup found that managers account for at least 70% of variance in employee engagement scores.
+A 2014 study by Gallup found that thought leader accounts for at least 70% of variance in employee engagement scores.

 By TAS CEO, Shane Baker